FLIF-hub/node-flif/README.md

 * Q: What are the upper/lower bounds for `-chance-alpha` (`-Z`, `chanceAlpha`), all I know is it allows for the number 19

+  options.alpha < 2 || options.alpha > 128
+  Not a sensible number for option -Z (try something between 2 and 128)